jlap11/gestabiz/src/docs/API.md

 })
 ```

-This API documentation provides comprehensive coverage of all AppointmentPro backend functionality, including examples, best practices, and testing approaches.
+This API documentation provides comprehensive coverage of all Bookio backend functionality, including examples, best practices, and testing approaches.